gavinfielder/pft/README.md

 Fails tests after a specified time interval.
 The timeout duration can be set in the PFT Makefile.
 Only available in fork mode.

 ### Leaks Test (BETA)
+Specify leaks test with `-k`.
 When this option is on, a leaks test command will run after all tests are completed.
 This disables fork mode.
 Leaks test will not run when any test segfaulted or otherwise terminated abnormally (as in this case leaks can come from PFT).

 This feature is still being tested.
 Do not rely on it completely.
 ### Fork Mode